Solution Focused Brief Therapy (SFBT)

 Reach Out To Us

-Located in the beautiful Orchard Treatment & Wellness Center at 4012 Perth Rd #107, Shakespeare Ontario, we are local to Stratford, Tavistock, New Hamburg, and the Kitchener-Waterloo area.
+Located at 206 Ontario Street Stratford, we are local to Tavistock, New Hamburg, and the Kitchener-Waterloo area.
 Our clinicians also offer remote therapy across Ontario so that you can access the support you need - no matter where you are!

 To get started you can fill out a contact form, call (226) 215-4244, or book an appointment online with one of our counsellors by clicking below.